 Look for fleshy pumpkin varieties like Cinderella, Long Island Cheese or musque de provence (aka fairytale) as opposed to the “carving” jack-o-lantern style, which are grown for their relative light weight and thin skin.
-Fleshier varieties will be more cylindrical and much heavier than carving pumpkins.
+Fleshier varieties will be more cylindrical-shaped and much heavier than carving pumpkins.

 I mix cabbage and/or radish in too to balance the flavor and texture.

 - 1 lb./500g raw pumpkin flesh (Do not attempt with canned pumpkin!)

 - 1 medium head 2-3 lb./1kg Napa (Chinese) or green cabbage

 - 3-4 garlic cloves, peeled (about 30g by weight)

 - 1 ounce/ 30 ml dried red pepper powder